rapiddweller/rapiddweller-benerator-ce/doc/xml_file_processing.md

 ...
 ```

-For each generation of a transaction, the `<variable>` is called to generated a new helper object, in this case providing a CSV data line with product
+For each generation of a transaction, the `<variable>` is called to generate a new helper object, in this case providing a CSV data line with product
 data.
 The contents of this data are mapped using script expressions:

 ```xml